FNALLPC/cmseft/reweighting/README.md

 1. Logging In

 We will be working on whatever server you want that **supports CMSSW** in Jupyter Notebooks.
+This is ideally either lxplus or Fermilab computing.

 To that end, we will also initiate them in the server.
 Login using the following command:

 ```bash